pav-codes/Network-Traffic-Analysis/README.md

 ## Methodology
 1. Installed Wireshark.
-2. Captured network traffic through Wi-Fi.
+2. Captured network traffic which was coming through Wi-Fi connection.
-3. Generated web browsing traffic.
+3. Opened some websites to create web traffic.
 4. Applied protocol filters.
-5. Analyzed packet behavior.
+5. Analyzed how the packets of data were behaving.

 ## Protocols Observed